openpolitics/manifesto/manifesto/transport.md

 * table of contents
 {:toc}

-What policies could improve public and private transport infrastructure?

 ## Removal of Fossil Fuels

 No new fossil-fuel powered vehicles may be sold in the UK after after 2029.